Maeglin1908/otw-helper/README.md

 ## Issues

 Problem may occur on natas challenges depending on your browser, in this case the password is set in your clipboard but you have to type the username.

+If its your first time connecting to the wargame server, you have to autorize manually the server to be added to known hosts